antonio-gabriele-rizzo/TechLab-M365-Portfolio/01-Tenant-Setup/Tenant-Setup.md

 ## Overview

-A Microsoft 365 tenant represents an organization's dedicated cloud environment within Microsoft's services.
+A Microsoft 365 tenant represents an organisation's dedicated cloud environment within Microsoft's services.

+The tenant contains users, licences, security settings, administrative roles, and cloud services such as Exchange Online, SharePoint, OneDrive, and Microsoft Teams.

 The TechLab tenant was created as a learning environment to develop practical Microsoft 365 administration skills and document hands-on experience.